go-compile/localrelay/README.md

 - Close relay concurrently
 - Verbose logging with custom output (io.Writer)
 - Multiple failover proxies for TCP relay
+- Failovers for TCP relays
+- Select which remote will connect via a proxy
 - HTTP relay
   - Http to https
   - Header modification